 Gretzky, who retired after the 1998-99 season with 2,857 points, has held the scoring title ever since.

 Here's a look at how the record has progressed since the League began play Dec.
 19, 1917:

 Malone, a star during seven seasons in the National Hockey Association, didn't miss a beat when he moved to the NHL in 1917.
 He scored five goals for the Montreal Canadiens on the League's first night and led the NHL with 44 goals and 48 points.
-After missing most of the 1918-19 season because of an arm injury, Malone again led the NHL in 1919-20 with 39 goals and 49 points while playing for the Quebec Bulldogs.
+After scoring seven goals in eight games during the 1918-19 season, Malone again led the NHL in 1919-20 with 39 goals and 49 points while playing for the Quebec Bulldogs.
 He retired after the 1923-24 season with 175 points, including 143 goals.